 Dietitians use current scientific evidence to plan and implement practical and effective ways of managing food and nutrition – both for individuals and for groups of people.
 People with chronic or acute diseases benefit from the involvement of a dietitian in their care.

-The Dietetic Programme at Otago University is the established programme in New Zealand that trains Dietitians.
+The Dietetic Programme at the University of Otago is the established programme in New Zealand that trains Dietitians.
 The Masters of Dietetics is an internationally recognised qualification.
 Students complete a BSc in Human Nutrition or BAppSc in Sport and Exercise Nutrition, then a Master of Dietetics.
 Read more here on Studying Dietetics with us.
-Check out our brochure for more information on Dietetics.

 What’s the difference between a dietitian and a nutritionist?